|

 2 | Development of joining techniques | Presentation, question-answer, discussion methods |

-3 | Beam Source | Presentation, question-answer, discussion methods |
+3 | Method of Beam Source | Presentation, question-answer, discussion methods |

 4 | Plasma-Arc Systems | Presentation, question-answer, discussion methods |